laravel/docs/queries.md

     select * from users where name = 'John' and (votes > 100 or title = 'Admin')

-It is recommended to always group `orWhere` calls this way in order to avoid unexpected behaviour when querying models with global scopes applied.
+> {tip} You should always group `orWhere` calls in order to avoid unexpected behavior when global scopes are applied.

 <a name="where-exists-clauses"></a>
 ### Where Exists Clauses